encoredev/encore/docs/tutorials/booking-system.md

 <Callout type="info">

-Remember to not leave the auth token empty because then the auth handler will then reject the request.
+Don't leave the auth token empty, it will cause the auth handler to reject the request.
 You can use any value for the auth token.

 </Callout>